Improve Customer Service Experience With an Automated Mailroom

 This is also a great way to get input from employees on what’s working well in the mailroom and what’s not.
 If there are fault lines in your processes now, they’ll just be exacerbated when things get busier.

 Talk to your staff about their vacation times.
-If they are planning on a weeklong vacation to see Grandma in December, you may need to bring in a temp to fill their spot.
+If they plan on a weeklong vacation to see Grandma in December, you may need to bring in a temp to fill their spot.
 As an alternative, some companies pay employees extra during the holiday weeks, which incentivizes them to hold their vacation plans until things slow down in January.

-Rethink your space.
 A disorganized mailroom hurts morale and can lead to inefficiency and inaccuracies.
 Is there a way to streamline the flow of your mailroom?
 Do you need more tables for sorting?
 A bigger area for storing packages?
 A bulk mail space?
 An area for “action mail” that needs to be dealt with right away?

-Consider mobile sorting areas.
 Sorting modules are often anchored in place, but that limits your flexibility.
 Some companies are investing in free-standing sorting stations that can be wheeled around the mailroom.
 You can purchase modules that come with pull-out shelves and surfaces to fit your needs.

 Another great feature of mailroom software is the built-in communication tools.
-No more calling or emailing each resident to let them know that they have a package ready for pickup.
-The scanning feature will trigger an email to the appropriate resident, letting them know that their package is ready and offering the resident simple options (forward, hold, deliver, discard, photograph documents and email, etc.)
+No more calling or emailing each resident to let them know they have a package ready for pickup.
+The scanning feature will trigger an email to the appropriate resident, letting them know that their package is ready and offering the simple resident options (forward, hold, deliver, discard, photograph documents and email, etc.)

 Whether you deal with mail for college dorms, corporate spaces, apartments, or other facilities, you’ll want to be ready for the weeks ahead.
 A little legwork in advance will pay dividends in keeping your mailroom staff happy.
-Granted, they may not be doing the Russian squat dance on the mailroom sorting table like Buddy the Elf, but morale will still be high by the time they head into 2021.